-A Community Kit is an interactive, user-developed tool that offers a series of plug-and-play components selected by people within a given community to meet the specific needs of their community.
+A Community Kit is an interactive, user-developed tool that offers a series of plug-and-play components selected by people to meet the specific needs of their community or organization.
 Each kit has an assortment of multimedia tools, structured activities, fact sheets, questions for reflection, and potential opportunities for follow-up that can be mixed and matched to meet the specific developmental needs of individual communities here at Ohio State and beyond.

 How to use the Community Kits?

 The community kits were designed to be simple and easy to use for any group in any context.
 Here's how they work: